jarun/nnn/plugins/README.md

 Plugins extend the capabilities of `nnn`.
 They are _executable_ scripts (or binaries) which `nnn` can communicate with and trigger.
 This mechanism fits perfectly with the fundamental design to keep the core file manager lean and fast, by delegating repetitive (but not necessarily file manager-specific) tasks to the plugins.

+`nnn` is language-agnostic when it comes to plugins.
+You can write a plugin in any (scripting) language you are comfortable in!

 ## Installing plugins

 The following command installs or updates (after backup) all plugins: